 - Illness – You may have a higher risk of depression if you have a longstanding or life-threatening illness, such as heart disease or cancer.

-Interestingly, it has been reported that national events can also trigger mental heath issues such as depression.
+Interestingly, it has been reported that national events can also trigger mental health issues such as depression.
 For example, The Telegraph reported that a study by King’s College London revealed that relative to wider prescribing, there was a 13.4% increase in antidepressant prescription in the month following the June 2016 Brexit referendum, compared to the previous year.

 How to tell if you have Depression